-In addition to the Pension Fund aggregate composites, we present what constitute two types of carve-outs; the traditional composites are carve-outs from the Pension Fund along the conventional investment asset class definitions equity, fixed income and real estate.
+In addition to the Pension Fund aggregate composites, we present what constitute two types of carve-outs; the traditional composites are carve-outs from the Pension Fund along the conventional investment asset class definitions of equity, fixed income and unlisted real estate.

-Starting with mandate as of January 2017 however, we present a set of composites that represents how NBIM has organised the asset management in three investment areas equity management, fixed income management and real estate management.
+With the updated management mandate of January 2017, however, we included a set of composites that represent how NBIM has organised the asset management into three investment areas: equity management, fixed-income management and real estate management.

-For the fixed income management the composite assets are identical to the traditional composite, and we present the composite versus the corresponding benchmarks.
-For equity and real estate the difference in composite assets is the classification of selected listed real estate holdings managed together with the unlisted real estate in the overall real estate strategy.
+For fixed-income management, the composite assets are identical to the traditional composite, and we present the fixed-income composite versus the corresponding benchmarks.
+For equity management and real estate management, the difference in composite assets is the inclusion of selected listed real estate holdings managed together with unlisted real estate in the real estate management composite.